 Is your dog bored?
 Boredom can lead to some troublesome behavioural issues.
 Appropriate mental stimulation can prevent anxiety and destructive behaviours in bored dogs.
 Pet parents hate to see their furry friends stuck in the doldrums without sufficient mental and physical stimulation.

-Mental stimulation can prevent anxiety and destructive behaviours in bored dogs.
-Every dog has a different way of processing boredom and a lack of stimulation, and most pets need a variety of routine activities to avoid the undesirable behaviours that result.
+Every pup has a different way of processing boredom and a lack of stimulation, and most pets need a variety of routine activities to avoid the undesirable behaviours that result.